night-ghost/minimosd-extra/README.md

 v856
 *fixed bug with panel's properties visibility
+* 856a - fixed bug with incorrect restoring panel's flags

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!